marchzheGit/CLINK/README.md

 The compact LSTM kernel is a one-hidden-layer 5-node LSTM network.

-It is designed to perform IIR filter approximation for the EEG signal processing.
+It is designed to perform IIR filter approximation without acausal delay for the EEG signal processing.

 However, the idea and implementation can be extended for a variety of embedded real-time applications.